EloxZ/KerbalView/README.md

 - Field Of View is set to 90.

 # Known issues
 - Camera clips with Kerbal when they start an idle animation.
-I could hide Kerbal Model, but the purpose is to be as immersive as it can be
+I could hide Kerbal Model, but the purpose is to be as immersive as it can be.
 - Bad controls
 - I think I solved every bug I got into, feel free to comment me your issues.